 - Press the crust into the bottom of an oiled 8x8 inch glass baking dish.

 Add the cherries

-- After the crust has cooled for 5 minutes, arrange your Amarena cherries on top of the crust.
+- Arrange your sliced Amarena cherries on top of the crust.

 - I like to get as many cherries in these bars as possible, so I arrange the cherries in rows as close together as I can!
 Set aside.

 - In a medium-sized mixing bowl, whisk together the ricotta, sugar, vanilla, vanilla paste, lime juice, and zest.